Why Anabolic Steroids Are Not as Dangerous as Portrayed by the Media

 Anabolic steroids are not as dangerous as the media would have the public believe.
 Facts have indicated that anabolic steroid use is safe during the previous 60 years of anabolic steroid use among bodybuilders, athletes and the regular gym goers.
 This is when done prudently by adhering to several strict guidelines and conditions.

-Some of the most popular steroids include Testosterone, buy Anavar, Anadrol, Winstrol, Trenbolone, Tbol, Deca-Durabolin, and Dianabol.
+Some of the most popular steroids include Testosterone, buy Anavar UK, Anadrol, Winstrol, Trenbolone, Tbol, Deca-Durabolin, and Dianabol.

 But just like anything in this world, too much of anything is dangerous.
 It is apparent that the media’s portrayal of steroids and their effects on the human body is not justly presented.